pingcap/tipocket/README.md

 ## Workloads

-Tipocket includes some consistency, isolation and other kinds of tests
+TiPocket includes some consistency, isolation and other kinds of tests

 ### Consistency